Mohmadzakir/Energy-Efficiency-across-the-UK-Data-Visualization-/README.md

 - Chen, J., Li, R., & Sun, W. (2016).
 "Spatial Visualization of Carbon Emissions Using GIS."
 - Additional references include works by Ware (2013), Tufte (2001), and Few (2006).

-## 🖥️ Dashboard Preview
-Include a screenshot or a GIF of your dashboard here if possible.

 ## 🛠️ Technologies Used
 - **Power BI:** For creating interactive and visually appealing dashboards.